8 Countries Near Turkey and the reasons you must visit

 Bosporous Strait

-The Bosporous Strait is an incredibly important waterway that has been used for trade and travel since ancient times.
+It’s also an incredibly important waterway that has been used for trade and travel since ancient times.

-It separates the Black Sea from the Mediterranean and is considered to be one of the oldest straits in the world.
+It separates the Black Sea from the Mediterranean and is considered to be one of the oldest in the world.

-The strait has experienced numerous battles and wars over its long history, most notably during World War I and II.
+It has experienced numerous battles and wars over its long history, most notably during World War I and II.

 Nowadays, it is an incredibly important part of Turkish life and serves as a connection between Europe and Asia.

-Dardanellas Strait
+Dardanelles Strait

-The strait connects the Sea of Marmara to the Aegean Sea and is one of the most important strategic points in the region.
+It connects the Sea of Marmara to the Aegean Sea and is one of the most important strategic points in the region.

 It has been used by various empires throughout history, including the Ottoman and Roman Empires.

-The strait runs approximately 40 miles (64km) in length and lies between two peninsulas – Gallipoli on the northern side and Gelibolu on the southern side.
+It runs approximately 40 miles (64km) in length and lies between two peninsulas – Gallipoli on the northern side and Gelibolu on the southern side.

 Its width varies from 1.2 miles (2 km) at its narrowest point to 4 miles (6 km) at its widest point.

-The Dardanelles Strait has played a key role in Turkish history for centuries, making it an interesting place to visit for any traveler interested in exploring the past.
+The Dardanelles has played a key role in Turkish history for centuries, making it an interesting place to visit for any traveler interested in exploring the past.

-During World War I, it was a strategically important battle ground between Allied forces and Ottoman troops in 1915-1916.
+During World War I, it was a strategically important battleground between Allied forces and Ottoman troops in 1915-1916.

 Today, it serves as both a commercial trading route as well as a popular destination for tourists looking to explore this fascinating region’s amazing culture and history.